 If the servicer requires a reduced monthly payment, the servicer must receive the borrower's reduced payment on or before the last day of the month in which it is due.
-If the borrower fails to make timely payments, the UP forbearance plan may be canceled and the borrower is not eligible for HAMP consideration.
+If the borrower fails to make timely payments, the UP forbearance plan may be canceled.
 Servicers are instructed to use good business judgment in determining whether UP forbearance payments were received timely or if mitigating circumstances caused the payment to be late.
 Exceptions should be documented by the servicer.